Biden and Trump could clinch nominations in Tuesday's contests, ushering in general election

 Neither Biden, a Democrat, nor Trump, a Republican, faces significant opposition in primary contests across Georgia, Washington state, Mississippi and Hawaii.
 The only question is whether they will earn the necessary delegates in each state to hit the 50% national threshold to become their parties' presumptive nominees.

-Whether it happens Tuesday night or in the coming days, the 2024 presidential contest is on the verge of a crystallizing moment that will solidify a general election rematch between Biden and Trump.
-And that rematch — the first featuring two U.S. presidents since 1956 — will almost certainly deepen the nation's searing political and cultural divides in the eight-month grind that lies ahead.
+Whether it happens Tuesday night or in the coming days, the 2024 presidential contest is on the verge of a crystallizing moment for a nation uneasy with its choices this fall.
+There is no longer any doubt that the general election will feature a rematch between two flawed and unpopular presidents.
+And that rematch — the first featuring two previous U.S. presidents since 1912 — will almost certainly deepen the nation’s searing political and cultural divides over the eight-month grind that lies ahead.

 On the eve of Tuesday's primaries, Trump acknowledged that Biden would be the Democratic nominee, even as he unleashed a new attack on the president's age.